-Mainstream swap techniques~\cite{10.1145/3178487.3178491, 10.1145/3373376.3378530, 9407112, 10.1145/3373376.3378505, DBLP:conf/ics/HuXDLZZMST22} typically operate under the implicit assumption that the operator sequence remains unchanged during training.
-This is mainly because these methods were designed for the early popular Graph Mode frameworks, such as TensorFlow 1.x~\cite{199317}, MXNet~\cite{chen2015mxnetflexibleefficientmachine} and others~\cite{10.1145/2647868.2654889, DBLP:series/cir/Lei21, 10.1145/2939672.2945397, 10.1145/3620665.3640366}, which follow a define-and-run paradigm, where the training program is compiled into a computation graph and repeatedly executed.
-The existence of computation graphs facilitates global optimizations like computation fusion and tensor swap.
-However, such a paradigm introduces significant complexities in model development and debugging.
-Consequently, users have turned to the more flexible Eager Mode framework exemplified by Pytorch~\cite{NEURIPS2019_bdbca288}.
+Mainstream swap techniques~\cite{9355301,273920,10.1145/3458817.3476205,9940581,10.1145/3394486.3406703,DBLP:conf/micro/RhuGCZK16,10.1145/3178487.3178491,10.1145/3373376.3378530,9407112,10.1145/3373376.3378505,DBLP:conf/ics/HuXDLZZMST22,nvidia_nemo} typically operate under the implicit assumption that the operator sequence remains unchanged.
+This is mainly because these methods were designed for the early popular Graph Mode frameworks, such as TensorFlow 1.x~\cite{199317}, MindSpore~\cite{DBLP:series/cir/Lei21}, and others~\cite{chen2015mxnetflexibleefficientmachine, 10.1145/2647868.2654889, 10.1145/2939672.2945397, 10.1145/3620665.3640366}, where the training computation is compiled into a static computation graph that is dispatched once and reused throughout training.
+This static structure enables holistic optimizations such as computation fusion and tensor swapping, and many prior works have explored swap-based methods under this paradigm~\cite{10.1145/3178487.3178491, 10.1145/3373376.3378530, 9407112}.
+However, the complexity of debugging and deployment has led to a gradual shift away from Graph Mode frameworks, motivating the rise of Eager Mode frameworks like Pytorch~\cite{NEURIPS2019_bdbca288} that favor flexibility and ease of development.
 As of December 2024, only 2\% of open-access implementations of machine learning papers used TensorFlow, while 60\% of implementations adopted PyTorch~\cite{papers_with_code_trends}.

-\stitle{Motivating Example: Bridging the GPU–NPU Memory Gap for Seamless PyTorch Training.} In real deployments, developers often build and train models in PyTorch on GPUs, benefiting from Eager Mode’s flexibility for rapid iteration and debugging.
-To attract more users, Ascend also offers PyTorch support, enabling near drop-in migrations with minimal code changes~\cite{pytorch_migration}.
-However, migrating to NPUs (e.g., for cost or geopolitical considerations) can involve a downgrade in available memory—for instance, NVIDIA A100 provides 80 GB HBM, while the contemporaneous Ascend 910B has 64 GB.
-This 16 GB gap may force users to add more devices and adjust parallelization strategies, disrupting established workflows.
-We address this limitation with a swap-based memory optimization that bridges the capacity gap, targeting seamless PyTorch workload migration to NPUs without extensive model refactoring or performance loss.
-While the example focuses on GPU-to-NPU migration, the technique we propose can also applies to transitions between GPU generations with different memory capacities.
+\stitle{Motivating Example: Bridging the GPU–NPU Memory Gap for Seamless PyTorch Training.} Developers typically prototype and train models in PyTorch on GPUs, leveraging Eager Mode for rapid iteration.
+Ascend NPUs now provide near drop-in PyTorch support~\cite{pytorch_migration}, but migration often encounters a memory downgrade—for example, A100’s 80 GB HBM versus Ascend 910B’s 64 GB.
+This 16 GB gap can force changes to model parallelization or device counts, breaking otherwise stable workflows.
+We address this gap with a swap-based memory optimization that enables PyTorch workloads to run on lower-capacity NPUs without model refactoring or noticeable performance loss.
+Although motivated by GPU→NPU migration, the same approach applies to transitions across GPU generations with differing memory capacities.